tinacms/rfcs/0011-mapping-events-to-alerts.md

 The `cms.alerts` is a high level abstraction built on top of `cms.events`.
 While `cms.events` is a generic system for communicating about events happening in the CMS, the `cms.alerts` are specifically meant for communicating with the end users.

-The current use of `cms.alerts` is problematic for sereral reasons:
+The current use of `cms.alerts` is problematic for several reasons:

 - Calls to `cms.alerts` are littered throughout the codebase and inconsistent.
 - It's not possible to translate alerts without overriding the function that contains them.